 Children at the Dutch National Ballet Academy in fact follow two courses simultaneously: regular education and dance training.
-For this reason the Dutch National Ballet Academy works together with the Olympiaschool and the Gerrit van der Veen College; two excellent education institutes in Amsterdam with which the Academy of Theatre and Dance shares many years of experience in training young dancers.
+For this reason the Dutch National Ballet Academy works together with the Olympiaschool, the Gerrit van der Veen College and the Zuiderlicht college; three excellent education institutes in Amsterdam with which the Academy of Theatre and Dance shares many years of experience in training young dancers.

 The course is built up as follows: